willstMSFT/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage.md

 **Active Users** shows the total number of enabled users in your organization who tried a user-initiated Microsoft 365 Copilot feature, in one or more apps in Microsoft 365 over the selected time period.

 > [!NOTE]
 > Active users now includes Business Chat (web) usage starting from August 20, 2024.
-We'll update this documentation once the specific usage of the entry point for Business Chat (web) is available.

 **Active users rate** shows you the number of active users in your organization divided by the number of enabled users.

 In Recommendations, the recommended action card highlights [Microsoft Copilot Dashboard](/viva/insights/org-team-insights/copilot-dashboard), where you can deliver insights to your IT leaders to explore Copilot readiness, adoption, and impact in Viva Insights.

+**Active agent users** shows you the total number of unique Microsoft 365 Copilot users in your org, who used agents that are built by your org, and include agents that were approved by admin and agents created via agent builder  and shared with users in your org.

+End-users can interact with agents in two ways: either by at-mentioning the agent or selecting the agent from the side panel to the right in Business chat, or from the hamburger menu on the top left corner in Copilot in Word, Excel or PowerPoint.
+Learn more about which agent usage are included in Agent usage in Microsoft 365 Copilot.

+An active user of an agent, is a user who received a response from Microsoft 365 Copilot, after interacting with the agent as previously described, followed by the user sending a prompt.

+> [!NOTE]
+> Data for usage of agents is only available starting November 1, 2024

+**Adoption by app** shows enabled users and active users of Copilot in Microsoft 365 apps.

 You can see the following summary charts in this report as default view: